nexusformat/definitions/manual/source/classes/base_classes/em-structure.rst

 classes for instrument-specific events :ref:`NXem_event_data`, the grouping of measurements :ref:`NXem_measurement` and simulations
 :ref:`NXem_simulation`, and the encapsulating of :ref:`NXparameters` and :ref:`NXdata` in :ref:`NXprocess` instances to describe
 workflows of processing.
-The base classes :ref:`NXatom`, :ref:`NXunit_cell`, and :ref:`NXphase` were introduced to document sets of atoms, the spatial arrangement of atoms, and offer concepts for documenting when regions-of-interest in a material represent thermodynamic phases.
+The base classes :ref:`NXatom`, :ref:`NXunit_cell`, and :ref:`NXphase` were introduced to document sets of atoms, the spatial arrangement of atoms, and offer concepts for documenting when regions-of-interest :ref:`NXroi_process` in a material represent thermodynamic phases.

-In addition to these considerations, there exists a set of base classes to define concepts that are specific for electron microscopy:
+In addition to these considerations, there exist base classes to define concepts that are specific for electron microscopy:

     :ref:`NXaberration`:
         A base class to describe procedures and values for the calibration of aberrations.